From Clubs to Wine Bars, Hipster Dives, and Cabarets

-- Aux Folies (8, rue de Belleville): Attracting a mixed crowd, this bar-- featuring somewhat garish, fluorescently lit interiors-- is much loved by Belleville residents, so much so that it has featured in four films.
-Food is not served here, but the beer is always on tap, and inexpensive.
+- Aux Folies (8 Rue de Belleville): Attracting a mixed crowd, this bar, featuring somewhat garish, fluorescently lit interiors, is much loved by Belleville residents, so much so that it has been featured in four films.
+Food is not served here, but beer is always on tap, and inexpensive.
 The large outside terrace is always full, especially on evenings and weekends.

-- La Java (105 rue Faubourg du Temple): Visit the spot where Edith Piaf made her debut and enjoy an eclectic mix of sounds.
+- La Java (105 Rue de Faubourg du Temple): Visit the spot where Edith Piaf made her debut to enjoy a vibrant scene and mix of sounds.

 - Okubi (219 Rue Saint-Maur): Primarily a lesbian bar, Okubi is one of Belleville's best new spots and attracts a mixed crowd.

 The exclusive Champs-Élysées is probably best avoided if you're looking for more locally dyed-in-the-wool nightlife.
 Its famed club scene often comprises tourists who haven't made it past the Eiffel Tower and straight-out-of-school suburbanites in search of the big city experience.
 Dedicated clubbers will find some good choices for dancing and all-night partying in the area, though, so if you're keen, dress Parisian-chic to get past the doormen—and expect some sobering cover charges.

-- Le Regine (49, rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Regine's club has revamped itself from disco to electro, inviting top international DJs, and a Thursday night party where guys get in for free if they dress like women.
+- Chez Régine (49 Rue de Ponthieu): Created by a key figure of the Paris nightlife scene, Chez Régine's club has revamped itself from disco to electro, inviting top international DJs, and offering an ever-crowded dive bar, most popular into the early morning hours.

 Montmartre and Pigalle

-Branded Paris' seedy sex center, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
-With attractions like the Moulin Rouge and several cool bars and late-night clubs, tourists and Parisians alike flock here.
+Branded as Paris' red light district, Pigalle is nevertheless no match for the sleaze of counterparts in Amsterdam or Antwerp.
+With attractions like the Moulin Rouge cabaret and several cool bars and late-night clubs, tourists and Parisians alike flock here.
 Meanwhile, the upper heights of arty Montmartre offer a less gritty, but sometimes also slightly caricatural, ambiance.